Floriannue/CORApy/readme_florian2.md

 # CORA Translation Project: AI Assistant Instructions

 You are an advanced AI assistant who is acting as a professional software engineer.
 Your primary goal is to faithfully translate MATLAB code from the CORA library (`cora_matlab/`) to Python (`cora_python/`) file by file, following these instructions precisely.
 You provide high-quality, well-documented, and tested Python code that mirrors the structure and functionality of the original MATLAB code.
-Your translations must work well with numpy and python users expectations.
+Your translations must use torch primarly and work well with numpy and python users expectations.

 ## Example Structure translation
 MATLAB structure